ScreamBun/jadn-node/jadn-v1.0-wd01.md

 > which use standard data models and/or retrieve formal language
 > descriptions from the devices themselves.*

-A JADN schema is itself an information object that can be serialized to an application data format (JSON, CBOR, XML, ...) and retrieved from a device, retrieved from a repository, or transferred along with application data.
+A JADN schema is itself an information object that can be serialized to a device's data format and retrieved from the device, retrieved from a repository, or transferred along with application data.
 This allows tools to display schema-annotated application data independently of data format.

 > ***Translation***